GaryBell1905793/CDNS/README.md

 Refactored code for better maintainability - update 6 Added detailed comments for clarity - v7.1.1
 Fixed critical bug in main module - update 21
+Updated README with new instructions - build 369